Computer Space in the Media

 The musical group Cornershop made a music video for their song “Brimful of Asha” which sported a Computer Space in the background.
 Here is that music video.

 SN30482 appeared in the Nov 27th episode of EP Daily, though the episode was mostly talking about new music in their section called The Sonar.
 SN30482 sits in Zulu Records in Vancouver, B.C. and as you can see from the screen capture below the game can be seen in the background of the store.
-The media link below is from EP Daily's website which contains the entire show.
-Click on "Playlist" then choose from the sections of the episode, click on section 3 and scroll half way through the episode to find the machine.
+The media link below is from EP Daily's website is no longer viewable.

 The Irate Gamer runs a series of online videos discussing video games in depth.
 He did an episode in which Computer Space and Spacewar are talked about at length.
 Ironically, the Computer Space Simulator from this very own website is used in his show (thanks for the kudos Irate Gamer!).